-Identification Number: County Project 4456 Funding amount: \$5,480,502 Project Expenditure Category: 4.1 Premium Pay: Public Sector Employees Status: Complete
+Identification Number: County Project 4456 Original Adopted Budget: \$5,480,502 Amended budget: \$5,383,718 Project Expenditure Category: 4.1 Premium Pay: Public Sector Employees Status: Complete

 According to the Treasury's Final Rule, an eligible category of expenditures is premium pay to essential workers.
 Some essential workers, such as fire services, emergency personnel and law enforcement, face a heightened risk of exposure to COVID-19 because of their direct, in-person, close interaction with the public.
 Due to the nature of their job requirements, these first responders were not able to implement many of the preventative/mitigation measures, such as social distancing, in their daily work.
 The County expended \$5,383,718 on the premium pay program of the allocated funding.